Phone Number(▒▒▒) ▒▒▒- ▒▒ 58

-We rent two properties-- a guest room and bath in our private home in the middle of Washington DC, and a award-winning lakehouse we built on the shore of Lake Bomoseen in central Vermont.
+We rent two properties-- a guest room and bath in our private home in the middle of Washington DC, and a AIA award-winning lakehouse we built on the shore of Lake Bomoseen in west central Vermont.

-My girlfriend and I are busy professionals who work in politics and journalism.
+My wife and I are busy professionals who work in politics and journalism.
 We have family in Vermont who manage the property there for us.
 What follows is applicable exclusively to our DC property, but I am happy to supply tons more info about Vermont.

 Most of our renters are here for internships, fellowships, rotations and so on.
 Our house is perfect for a short-term situation for people whose lives are elsewhere.
 But we are happy to accept renters who are here just for a day or so.

 Our own bedroom/ bath is at the front of the second floor; in the back are two bedrooms, a private bath, and a washer dryer.
 We sometimes rent out the two rooms in the back.
 That includes all utilities except phone.
 Your space has a small refrigerator, coffeemaker and a microwave, which our renters use instead of the kitchen.

 Rent also includes fast wifi, premium cable/ satellite television including HBO, a DVD/VCR, and a cleaning lady who comes every two weeks.
 The back of the second floor is basically your space and you can use the larger of the two bedrooms more or less as a living room.